Written by: Cristina García

-If you want more information about how to work the branded content click here.
+Here you will find more information about how to work the branded content.

 Even though these strategies have different goals, you don’t need to choose between one and the other, since you can use both simultaneously to support a specific campaign, let’s say, a campaign to boost your bookings for Valentine’s Day.
 In this case you could:

 As you can see there is work to do, although you can already decide which of the content strategies is the one your hotel needs the most.